One tooth that we are all familiar with, and mostly always associate with pain and extraction is the Wisdom Tooth.

 • If the patient has any existing co-morbidities, the oral surgeon requires clearance from the patient’s physician before the treatment procedure.

-• The patient is advised to bring along someone to the dental clinic on the day of the treatment.
+• The patient is advised to bring someone to the dental clinic on the day of the treatment.

 Wisdom Tooth Extraction Procedure